-"P2" stands for Psychosocial Medicine and Practice Management and is a 20 week long rotation required during the second year of residency.
+"P2" stands for Psychosocial Medicine and Practice Improvement and is a 20- week long rotation required during the second year of residency.

-The Practice Management Component of the rotation incorporates many of the tenets of the original P4 program – Preparing the Personal Physician for Practice.
-The curriculum aims to give residents an opportunity to grow their practice management skills with hands-on experience in: group medical visits, continuous quality improvement, the patient-centered medical home (PCMH), and leadership.
+The Practice Improvement Component of the rotation aims to give residents an opportunity to grow their practice improvement skills with hands-on experience in group medical visits, continuous quality improvement, the patient-centered medical home (PCMH), and leadership.

-Gene Farley, M.D., founding department chair, understood the importance of providing in-depth training in the psychosocial aspects of family health care.
-Our specialized curriculum has been running for over forty years with modifications made regularly to meet the changing needs of residents and patients.
+Gene Farley, M.D., our founding department chair, understood the importance of providing in-depth training in the psychosocial aspects of family health care.
+Our specialized curriculum has been running for over 40 years with modifications made regularly to meet the changing needs of residents and patients.